hashicorp/field-workshops-vault/instructor-guides/advanced_data_protection_INSTRUCTOR_GUIDE.md

 Go through this track start to finish and make sure you understand all the challenges.
 This track covers Vault's database secrets engine.

 WARNING:
-You will need to create a custom invite for the following instruqt lab as it is private.
-See below for more details https://play.instruqt.com/hashicorp/tracks/adp-vault
+You will need to create a custom invite for the following instruqt lab as it is private. https://play.instruqt.com/hashicorp/tracks/adp-vault

 Go through this track start to finish and make sure you understand all the challenges.
 This track covers Vault's encryption as a service capabilities as implemented in its Transit and Transform Secret Engines.